Tibet Tour Cost 2026: Why Is the Price Gap So Big? | CITS China2Go

 Q14: Does a high-priced tour necessarily mean it is "overpriced"?

-A14: A high price should be reflected in "Resource Transparency."
+A14: High prices should be reflected in "resource transparency".

 Q15: How can I quickly determine if a Tibet tour is worth joining?

-1. Price Transparency (No shopping stops, no oxygen sales)
+1. Price Transparency (No shopping, no oxygen sales and no tricks)

-2. Standard Transparency (Specified hotel year and vehicle year)
+2. Standard Transparency (Specify hotel class and year, vehicle year)

 3. Target Transparency (Exclusive for international/HK/Macau/Taiwan guests; no domestic group merging)